What Is The Holistic Approach To Health?

-We define the holistic health approach to optimal wellness as an all encompassing endeavor where you are allowed and encouraged to take an active role in the maintenance of your own health.
-All roads lead to one on this journey but there are infinite ways to pursue it!
-This path to optimal health is left to be discovered by the individual through intuition following, experimentation, self-awareness and trial and error.
-There are a wide array of amazing avenues that one can venture down based on desires and interests.
-Humans all have slightly different biochemistry so your holistic health and wellness will be achieved through your own unique passageways.
+Holistic health is an all encompassing pursuit of optimal wellness that includes mind, body and spirit in which you are encouraged to take an active role in the maintenance of a holistic lifestyle.
+All roads lead to one on this wellness journey but there are infinite ways to pursue living more holistically.
+The holistic path to health is to be discovered through intuition following, experimentation, self-awareness, instinct, and trial and error.
+Humans all have slightly different biochemistry so your holistic wellness will be achieved through your own unique holistic health practices.

 Naturopathy, herbal remedies, holistic pain management, detoxification and treating the person, not the symptom.

-Personalized meal plans and dietary needs, individualized supplements, philosophies of nutrient intake ratios, cooking styles.
+Personalized meal plans and dietary needs, individualized supplements, philosophies of nutrient intake ratios, and cooking styles.

-Mindfulness practice can include music meditations, brainwave inducement and much more.
+Mindfulness practice can include many different styles of meditation including, sound, brainwave, visualization and much more.

-Massage, self healing, therapeutic practices, working with practitioners and groups.
+Massage, self healing and many other therapeutic practices, done by one’s self, with practitioners or in groups.

 Eliminating indoor pollution, using feng-shui, whole home water filtering, indoor gardening, creating tranquility and more.

-Earth stewardship, reducing footprint, energy conservation, finding purpose, community involvement.
+Earth stewardship, reducing footprint, energy conservation, finding purpose and community involvement.

 Different Techniques Are Necessary For Different Individuals

-Everyone responds to things a little differently so some will find benefits among certain techniques only to receive less than desired results from another.
+Everyone responds to things a little differently so some will find benefits among certain holistic techniques only to receive less than desired results from another.
 It is worth mentioning that a resistance to wanting to participate in a particular health and wellness activity could indicate an area for greatest improvement.
 Intuition, instinct and prayer should always reign as the guiding force behind the holistic seekers path.
 One may find optimal well-being through a combination of vinyasa yoga, reiki healing, organic juicing, hiking, herbal tinctures, music meditations, and art.
 While another may find their holistic path with tai-chi practice, johrei healing, a Mediterranean diet, running, cleansing supplements, vipassana meditation, and volunteer work.
-The key is always in the balance and synergy of lifestyle and actions that create the most holistic health and wellness.
+The key is in creating your own balanced holistic lifestyle!

 - Singh AR.
 “Modern Medicine: Towards Prevention, Cure, Well-being and Longevity.”
 Mens Sana Monogr.
 2010 Jan;8(1):17-29. doi: 10.4103/0973-1229.58817.